 The process of preparation and application is done at the dentist’s office to the front surface of the teeth.

-The process is done through each layer application of the material and then hardening is followed.
-Next, the other layers are applied with the same manner.
-These structuring activities are done until the material is firmly bonded to the teeth structure and polishing can be carried out in the next step.
+The bonding material is then placed and activated with the light.
+The process continues with each layer application of the composite material, and then hardening is followed with the same blue light.
+Dentists use this UV light (light-curing) in different stages for activating adhesives and achieving a good bond between the material.
+Next, the other layers are applied in the same manner.
+These structuring activities are done until the material is firmly bonded to the teeth structure.
+In the final stage, polishing and final shaping are carried out as the last essential part of the treatment.

 Advantages of composite veneers

 These veneers have a lot of benefits.
-A few comparisons with dental laminates may clear the points if you have a feeling of uncertainty on which one to choose.
+A few comparisons with porcelain veneers may clear the points if you have a feeling of uncertainty about which one to choose.

-- It is done in a single appointment (unlike laminate which takes 2 sessions)
+- It is done in a single appointment (unlike porcelain laminate which might take 2 to 3 sessions)

 - It is a great choice for younger people as composite veneers are reversible

-- Compared with laminate, composite veneers are cheaper
+- Compared with porcelain veneers, composite veneers are cheaper

-- It needs a little preparation work and the harm to teeth is to its lowest
+- It needs a little preparation work and is less invasive

 - Most importantly, there is no need for any desensitizing agents